 Oberlin College’s Office of Religious and Spiritual Life (ORSL) is a multifaith resource center that provides and supports diverse religious, spiritual, and ethical programs and activities for the campus and wider community.

-We seek to respond to the educational, spiritual, and personal needs of people of a wide array of spiritual orientations, including non-theists.
+We serve the educational, spiritual, and personal needs of a wide array of spiritual orientations, including non-theists.
 We maintain dynamic partnerships with many campus and local groups, including religious, interfaith, service, and social justice organizations.

-ORSL’s work is led by the director and provided in cooperation with a number of full-time and part-time affiliates.
+ORSL’s work is led by the multifaith director and coordinator, provided in cooperation with a number of volunteer religious clergy affiliates.
 Together we share responsibility for nurturing campus religious and spiritual life for students, faculty, staff, alumni, families, and friends of the college.
-We provide support for spiritual communities and religious services, spiritual care and counseling, and leadership and partnership in a wide range of educational, service, and social justice projects.
+We provide support for spiritual communities and religious services, spiritual care and counseling, and leadership and partnership.
 We also eagerly join with others in examining religious and moral perspectives on such issues as race and class, gender and sexuality, the environment, peacemaking, human rights, relationships, work, vocation, the economy, government, education, and science.

 ORSL’s Programs and Services Include: